wsilva08/NextEngine/README.md

 ### Step 5: Final Verification

 Open your web browser and navigate to your server's IP address (`http://your_server_ip`) or your domain name.
-You should now see your Next Evolution landing page.
+You should now see your Next Engine landing page.

 ### Step 6: (Recommended) Securing with SSL (Let's Encrypt)